Authorized Services

 Aside from the main method, there's an alternative way to authorize a new account.

-Authorize a new account during your data source or data destination creation.
+Authorize a new account while creating a data source or a data destination.
 Simply click on the Add New Account button on the source or destination creation page, or at the bottom of the drop-down.

 Manage Your Authorized Services